GC-200

 Is the GC-200 road worth it?

-To drive the road without stopping will take most people between 2 and 2.5 hours with three-hundred-something curves and spectacular panoramic views.
+It's one of the best coastal drives in the world.
 The GC-200 opens up Gran Canaria’s wildest stretch of coast.
 The mountains reach down to the sea and plummet abruptly into the depths.
 You have a wonderful view across the water to Tenerife from the Mirador de Balcón.
 The views are incredibly spectacular but the road is not for nervous drivers.
 It's Gran Canaria's most spectacular road and takes you right through the Biosphere Reserve along its most remote coast.
 Sometimes, it's the journey that makes a trip special.
-Whilst there are interesting places to stop off on the road, merely driving along this serpentine road is something special.
-It's one of the best coastal drives in the world.
+While there are interesting places to stop off on the road, merely driving along this serpentine road is something special.